PoowadolDev/blog-api-golang/README.md

-# Blog Website Project in Golang
+# Blog API Project in Golang

 ## Overview
 This project is created to help me understand how to write functions, methods, and interfaces in Golang.
 It also aims to explore the development of hexagonal architecture in Golang.